ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==17 - 20:11== We played *Pokemon Unite*.
 We talked about the question "Is it necessary to preserve your sense of self when loving someone fully?" and she wrote about it.
 Then we watched ***Sweet Home*** until episode 4.

 ==18 - 21:59== I became Veteran Class 5 in *Pokemon Unite*.
 Chai's mom went somewhere away so we were left and Chai became kind of busy.
 We finished ***Sweet Home*** (2020) though.
 I drank my meds late.
 I'm going home tomorrow.

+==19 - 20:31== I was supposed to go home today but ended up didn't.
+Chai and I played *Pokemon Unite* and watched season 2 of *Sweet Home*.
+We also took care of her grandma.
+She was a bit stressed and not feeling well.
+Her mom came home with lots of food, we ate a lot.
+It was nice.